Sale Get links from 3 top ⭐ DA90+ ⭐ publications for $1299. Order now ➔

 By using query strings like this one, you can ensure you get relevant results only:

 PR and link building agencies can act as the middleman between you and Forbes.
+Many of them have inside connections, so they can easily get you featured.

-You can check out our prices here.
+Our packages start at $180/placement.
+You can check them out here.

 If you still want to become a Forbes contributor, here are 5 methods to try.

 Becoming a Forbes contributor can be extra challenging if you have zero proof of your writing skills.
+Just think about it: would you let anyone and everyone write on your website?

 Probably not.